FDA approves Mirum’s Livmarli for PFIC patients ages 5 and older

 Participants completing MARCH-PFIC could enroll in an ongoing open-label extension study called MARCH-ON (NCT04185363), in which all patients are receiving Livmarli for up to two years.

 The MARCH-ON data indicated that the reductions in itching and blood bile acids seen in the original study were maintained with long-term treatment.
-Patients on the placebo in MARCH-PFIC showed similar improvements when starting Livarmli in the extension study.
+Patients on the placebo in MARCH-PFIC showed similar improvements when starting Livmarli in the extension study.